-If the proposed area of primary emphasis is music education, the applicant must have had at least three years of successful teaching experience.
+If the proposed area of primary emphasis is music education, the applicant must have had at least three years of successful K-12 teaching experience.
+Applicants should consult the music education area’s information online or contact the area coordinator.

 For questions and complete information on program requirements please consult: